mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 spent in each stage defined in the process.

-Value Stream Analytics is useful in order to quickly determine the velocity of a given project.
+Value Stream Analytics is useful in order to quickly determine the velocity of a given group.
 It points to bottlenecks in the development process, enabling management to uncover, triage, and identify the root cause of slowdowns in the software development life cycle.

 For information on how to contribute to the development of Value Stream Analytics, see our [contributor documentation](../../development/value_stream_analytics.md).

-Project-level Value Stream Analytics is available via **Project > Analytics > Value Stream**.
+Group-level Value Stream Analytics is available via **Group > Analytics > Value Stream**.

-Note: [Group-level Value Stream Analytics](../group/value_stream_analytics) is also available.
+Note: [Project-level Value Stream Analytics](../../analytics/value_stream_analytics.md) is also available.

 ## Default stages